online-stuff/tilera-toolchain/README.md

 # tilera-toolchain

+This is a work-in-progress and I half-expect it not to work..
+This is my 'scrachpad' for working on it when I get time and the desire.

 Cross ToolChains for tilera (tilepro and tilegx).
 This is a shell script that permit the building of cross toolchain for tilera.